spree/spree/README.md

 **Tests, tests, tests.** Although I’ve taken care to try and keep html changes to a minimum, this plugin currently breaks tests.
 To get it to a stage that it can be maintained moving forwards getting all tests passing is the highest priority.

-**I’m looking for help maintaining this, so anyone who would like to become a core contributor please email me.**
+**I’m looking for help maintaining this, so anyone who would like to become a core contributor please email me.** My email is in the gemspec.

 Raise bugs in github’s [issues tracker](https://github.com/200Creative/spree_bootstrap_frontend/issues).